Areas of expertise

 That happens far too often.

-Far too often it seems good men and women do nothing to eliminate high risk operators.
-The only thing that makes it easy for people to report and appropriate action to be taken, is if the high risk operator is not influential and well liked by all.
+is not influential and well liked by many.
 But that is not why we are here.
-We are not looking at the short term, unpopular, high risk operator that eventually gets punted.
-We are dealing with the insidious Long Term High Risk Operator who is deeply embedded in the social fabric of your lower levels of the organization.
-Few employees have the aptitude to take appropriate action.
-Most employees fall victim to their social conditioning.
+We are not looking at the short term, unpopular, short term High-Risk Operator that eventually gets punted.
+We are dealing with the insidious LTHRO who is deeply embedded in the social fabric of your wage earning operations staff.
+Few employees have the acuity to identify as well as take appropriate action and often circumstances make it unsafe to do so.
+Most employees fall victim to their social conditioning as well as the highly evolved social skills of the LTHRO.

-The Long Term High Risk Operator is well liked and very influential.
+LTHRO is well liked and very influential.
 This is why they persist and continue to put themselves, other employees, corporate reputations and profits at risk every day they are in control of some part of the business process.
-The
+The LTHRO can be the greatest threat to everything in your business.

 Some corporations have the foresight to implement a "Whistle Blower Program".
 The Whistle Blower Program does have merit and demonstrates the leadership acknowledges no organization is pure and exempted from wrong doingHowever there are unfortunate limitations with this approach.
+I have witnessed

 F

-requently there are consequences suffered by the individual who turns in a High Risk Operator, even if it is through a third party Whistle Blower program where confidentiality is assured.
+LTHRO, even if it is through a third party Whistle Blower program where confidentiality is clearly NOT assured.
+Whistle blowers are obligated to identify themselves, leaving themselves open to retribution.
 The bad guys may be doing stupid stuff but they are never too stupid to figure out who is blowing the whistle on them which is why few people will utilize a Whistle Blower Program.

 This is why you need a specialist to come in